 Rafiki: [chuckles] You won't find him here.
 The King has returned.

-Nala: I don't believe it.
-He's gone back.
+Nala: I can't believe it.
+He's gone back!

 Timon: Hey, what's going on here?
 Who's the monkey?